jaegertracing/jaeger/CONTRIBUTING.md

-# Contributing to Jaeger
+# How to Contribute to Jaeger

 We'd love your help!

-If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request into the `master` branch.
+Jaeger is [Apache 2.0 licensed](LICENSE) and accepts contributions via GitHub pull requests.
+This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.

+We gratefully welcome improvements to documentation as well as to code.

+# Certificate of Origin

+By contributing to this project you agree to the [Developer Certificate of Origin](https://developercertificate.org/) (DCO).
+This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the [DCO](DCO) file for details.

 ## Getting Started